aws/aws-cdk-rfcs/text/0502_aws-vpclattice.md

   /**
    *  * A default action that will be taken if no rules match.
    *  @default 404 NOT Found
    */
+  readonly defaultAction?:
+    | aws_vpclattice.CfnListener.DefaultActionProperty
-  readonly defaultAction?: aws_vpclattice.CfnListener.DefaultActionProperty | undefined;
+    | undefined;
   /**
    * protocol that the listener will listen on
    * @default HTTPS
    */
   readonly protocol?: Protocol | undefined;
   /**
    * Optional port number for the listener.
 If not supplied, will default to 80 or 443, depending on the Protocol
    * @default 80 or 443 depending on the Protocol
    */
-  readonly port?: number | undefined
+  readonly port?: number | undefined;
   /**
    * The Name of the service.
    * @default CloudFormation provided name.
    */
   readonly name?: string;
   /**
    * The Id of the service that this listener is associated with.